OscarAnd123/COVID_AND_NYPD/README.md

 ![vis6](/graph6.jpg)

 what we see in this graph is that the trend of number of arrest are similare every year.
 Although the number of arrest are different all the boroughs have a similare number of arrest with the exception of Staten Island.

+## Techniques

+The tools I used for this project were pandas matplotlib and datetime.
+I used pandas in order to read the csv file and to extract data that i needed.
+While extracing data i also used datetime to get specific data for each month of 2020, 2019, and 2018.
+After extracting the data that i needed i used matplotlib in order to make bar graphs and line graphs to show the data clearly.

 ## Conclusion